-- 4.9.
-Substantial involvement.
-Senior Accredited Specialists must show that, in the 2 years prior to application for reaccreditation, they have been engaged in full-time practice in the area for which specialist reaccreditation is sought by having dedicated a minimum billable amount of \$\$500,000 or 600 billable hours a year to the said practice area. - 4.10.
-They must have, in the immediate 2 years prior to application for reaccreditation, been involved in a trial, arbitration or binding adjudication or statutory adjudication as lead counsel, arbitrator or adjudicator, and/or performed front-end work which can include but is not limited to detailed review, drafting and preparation of construction contracts and tenders. - 4.11.
-If they have presided over an arbitration or adjudication, they must include a list of their written awards with their applications. - 4.12.
-They are expected to have undertaken work that deals with more complex issues. - 4.13.
-Continuing professional development (CPD).
-In the 2 years prior to application for reaccreditation, senior accredited specialists must have accumulated at least 6 public and/or private CPD points a year in the practice area for which specialist reaccreditation is sought, 3 of which must be public CPD points. - 4.14.
-Panel interview.
-Senior Accredited Specialists may be subject to a panel interview which revolves around their legal practice as a specialist in the 2 years prior to application for reaccreditation, as detailed in the application form, and developments in the law. - 4.15.
-Mentorship.
-Senior Accredited Specialists agree to be mentors to at least one Accredited Specialist candidate so long as they maintain their specialist accreditation.
+- 4.11.
+For legal practitioners: Senior Accredited Specialists must show that, in the 2 years prior to application for reaccreditation, they have been engaged in full-time practice in the area for which specialist reaccreditation is sought by having dedicated a minimum billable amount of \$\$500,000 or 600 billable hours a year to the said practice area. - 4.12.
+For inhouse counsel: Senior Accredited Specialists must show that, in the immediate 2 years prior to application, they have been engaged in full-time legal work in the said practice area. - 4.13.
+For legal practitioners: They must have, in the immediate 2 years prior to application for reaccreditation, been involved in a trial or arbitration as lead counsel or arbitrator, and/or performed front-end work which can include but is not limited to detailed review, drafting and preparation of contracts. - 4.14.
+If they have presided over an arbitration, they must include a list of their written awards with their applications. - 4.15.
+They are expected to have undertaken work that deals with more complex issues.

+Continuing professional development (CPD)

+4.16.
+In the 2 years prior to application for reaccreditation, Senior Accredited Specialists must have accumulated at least 6 public and/or private CPD points a year in the practice area for which specialist reaccreditation is sought, 3 of which must be public CPD points.